Hariram1201/London-Airbnb-Analysis/README.md

 ## Dataset

 The primary dataset is sourced from [Kaggle’s London Airbnb Dataset](https://www.kaggle.com/datasets).
-It includes listing details, reviews, and location data.
+It includes listing details, reviews and location data.
 Additional external data sources were considered for enrichment but not integrated in the final analysis.

 ---